St Woolos Cemetery

-St Woolos Cemetery (officially named Newport and St Woolos new Cemetery) is the main cemetery in the city of Newport, Wales, situated one mile to the west of the Church in Wales cathedral known by the same name.
-It contains four chapels, and various ornate memorials dating back to the early Victorian period, and was the first municipally constructed cemetery in England and Wales.
-It remains in use to this present day as the main cemetery for burials in Newport, and has been used as a filming location for the BBC series, Doctor Who.
+St Woolos Cemetery, officially the Newport and St Woolos New Cemetery, is the principal cemetery in the city of Newport, Wales.
+It is situated one mile to the west of the Church in Wales cathedral of the same name.
+The cemetery contains four chapels and a variety of ornate memorials dating from the early Victorian period, and was the first municipally constructed cemetery in England and Wales.
+It remains in use to the present day as the principal burial ground for Newport, and has been used as a filming location for the BBC series Doctor Who.
 The cemetery is listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 History

-In the first half of the nineteenth century, the graveyard immediately outside St Woolos Cathedral had become full, but burials continued to take place there in the shallow soil covering the existing graves.
-This became a public health hazard, and "represented a ghoulish aspect with coffins protruding from the ground, many broken open with the grisly contents spilling out."
-In 1842, a new cemetery was opened near to the cathedral on Clifton Road, however, this too quickly became full, and new arrangements had to be made.
+During the first half of the nineteenth century, the graveyard immediately outside St Woolos Cathedral had become full, yet burials continued to take place there in the shallow soil covering the existing graves.
+This posed a serious public health hazard, and "represented a ghoulish aspect with coffins protruding from the ground, many broken open with the grisly contents spilling out."
+In 1842, a new cemetery was opened near the cathedral on Clifton Road; however, this too quickly reached capacity, and fresh arrangements had to be made.

-Land was obtained from the Tredegar Estate between Risca Road and Bassaleg Road, and a new cemetery was constructed – the first municipally-constructed cemetery in Britain.
-The first interment in the new cemetery was that of a sailor named Cooper, and took place on 1 July 1854.
+Land was acquired from the Tredegar Estate between Risca Road and Bassaleg Road, and a new cemetery was laid out, the first municipally constructed cemetery in Britain.
+The first interment was that of a sailor named Cooper, and took place on 1 July 1854.

-The cathedral graveyard continued to be used for new interments until it was finally closed in 1866, though in latter years these had primarily been the additional interments in existing family plots.
-Other chapels in the town continued to make use of their own graveyards until 1869, by which time they had all closed.
-From that point forward, all burials in Newport took place in the new cemetery, until a second public cemetery was opened in Christchurch, Newport in 1883.
+The cathedral graveyard continued to receive new interments until its final closure in 1866, although in the latter years these had largely been additional burials within existing family plots.
+Other chapels in the town continued to use their own graveyards until 1869, by which time all had been closed.
+From that point forward, all burials in Newport took place in the new cemetery, until a second public cemetery was opened at Christchurch in 1883.

 Cemetery Listed Buildings and Structures

-St Woolos Cemetery is listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
-It contains a number of listed buildings, mostly from the Victorian period.
+St Woolos Cemetery is included on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+It contains a number of listed buildings, most of which date from the Victorian period.
 Of these, only one remains in use.

 The original cemetery lodge is now used by Newport City Council as the Cemetery Office.